Riptawr/RoboND-Kinematics-Project/writeup.md

 ```python
      R_error_correction = R_z.subs(y, radians(180)) * R_y.subs(p, radians(-90))
 ```

-Since the IK problem can be divided into two functions on paper, similar functions can be created in code using sympy.
+The correction requires rotating the gripper's coordinate frame by 180 degrees along Z and -90 degrees along y.

-I leave out the paper calculations for brevity, since code comments go into performance optimization details, as well.
+Since the IK problem can be divided into two steps.
+I opted to create separate functions for positioning and orientation using sympy.

 Given the wrist center position matrix, joint angles for first three links can be calculates as a right triangle:
 ```python